Yellow Monkshood

 The following spring it was again an early-appearing gorgeous clump of large deeply cut maple-like leaves, the clump maturing to two & a half or three feet high & wide.
 From out of the leafy mound arose flower many branching flower stalks leaping upward to six & seven feet high.

-Yellow MonkshoodThese extremely tall flower stalks are numerous & showy, but once the buds begin to mature adding weight to the stems, they do tend to fall over, so will need staking in most gardens.
-Ours do not require staking because the lower branches of the Japanese maple brace them.
+Yellow MonkshoodThese extremely tall flower stalks are numerous & showy, but once the buds begin to mature adding weight to the stems, they inevitably fall over, so it needs staking.
+In gardens larger than ours it can perhaps be given a more open spot where it can flop its flower stems in all directions & look fountaining rather than lodged.
+We never had to stake ours only because we could tie the huge stems to lower branches of the maple.

 The yellow-green buds in June are present for quite a long while before they begin to mature into greenish-yellow blossoms in July, with younger buds still coming along so that it will still be blooming well into August.